Make-School-FEW-1-1/FEW-1.1-Web-Foundations/06 -  CSS Layout with Grid/README.md

 - Read this article and discuss it with a partner
   - https://webdesign.tutsplus.com/articles/a-comprehensive-introduction-to-grids-in-web-design--cms-26521
   - Answer the questions below:
     - What is a grid?
+      - A grid is a basically blueprint where you can place elements in a specified way on your page
     - Why use a grid?
+      - Allows for reliable and well organized content placement
     - What is a unit?, what is a gutter?, what is a column?, what is a field?
+      - Unit is the buildup of a grid, determines the flexibility colummns will have
+      - Gutter is the small whitespace between Units
+      - Column is the space in which content is place, uses up a number of Units
+      - Field are horizontal divisions of content
     - Why use 12 columns?
+      - Allows the layout to be flexible
     - What is the rule of thirds?
 Do you think this works?
+      - It is visually appealing to put visually important objects in a third of the view.
+Sometimes

 ## Identify Grids in teh wild

 - Work with a group and identify grids in the sites below
   - Your job is to identify
     - Units
     - columns
     - proportions 1/2, 1/3, 1/4, 2/3 + 1/3...
     - Fields